- Gemini Home

 No. Gemini will not offer supporting funds for LLPs.

 Yes, PIs are welcome to propose LLPs using the ToO observing mode.
 The guidelines for ToO observations at Gemini Observatory will generally apply to LLPs using this mode.
-See Question 16 for more information about submitting for ToO observing mode.
+See also Question 9 for more information about submitting for ToO observing mode.

 Yes, you may adjust the co-I list.
 You do not need to inform Gemini of the change, just provide the complete and correct list with the final proposal submission.